-The camera is situated at Marlfield Farm and has been located at various spots on the farm.
+The camera is situated at Marlfield Farm and has been located at various spots on the farm throughout the years.
 It spends most its time overlooking a field known as the "House Meadow"; a field that slopes down to the valley bottom where it meets a small stream which flows into the village.
-During the day, the camera points west, meaning that you could catch some really nice sunsets during the summer months.
+During the day, the camera points west, meaning that you could catch some really nice sunsets.
 It also faces the prevailing wind, meaning that during winter, it can get quite stormy!

-As well as lambs and sheep, you could also spot our free-range hens pottering around in the grass as well as pheasants, birds and squirrels!
-When there is not much happening, there is usually a blue tit or two on the nut feeder to keep you entertained!
-Keep your eyes peeled for the woodpecker which visits the feeder from time to time on a daily basis!
-It's great to receive messages of "sightings" from our viewers when they spot something of interest on the webcam.
+As well as sheep, you may also spot our free-range hens pottering around as well as pheasants, birds and squirrels!
+When there is not much happening, there is usually a blue tit or two on the feeder to keep you entertained!
+Keep your eyes peeled for the woodpecker which visits the feeder from time to time!

-The equipment we use for the LambWatch webcams is a combination of systems designed primarily for a standard CCTV system.
+The equipment we use for the LambWatch webcam is a combination of systems designed primarily for a standard CCTV system.
 Our original webcam, which is still going strong, came from Maplin and uses BNC connections.
-Our newer cameras are a bit more fancy and came from JMC Secure.
-They use IP technology and as such are a lot easier to setup!
-Modern networking technology allows us to rig up these new IP cameras virtually anywhere in the farm, as long as there is a power socket!
+Our newer cameras are a bit more fancy and use IP technology which is a lot easier to setup!
+Modern "power over ethernet" networking technology allows us to rig up these new IP cameras virtually anywhere in the farm, as long as there is a power socket!